Common Pregnancy Pains and Their Causes

 - Use extra pillows for support while sleeping.
 Lying on your side, place a pillow under your head, abdomen, behind your back and between your knees to prevent muscle strain and help you get the rest you need.

 - You will probably feel better lying on your left side; this improves circulation of blood throughout your body.

 Pregnancy Heartburn or Indigestion

 Heartburn is a burning feeling that starts in the stomach and seems to rise up to the throat.
-During pregnancy, changing hormone levels slow down your digestive system and your uterus can crowd your stomach, pushing stomach acids upward.
+During pregnancy, changing hormone levels slow down your digestive system, weaken the stomach sphincter, and your uterus can crowd your stomach, pushing stomach acids upward.